 FSR-523 is located 10.4 miles up Rock Creek Road/FSR-515 from the Sawtooth National Forest boundary (or 6.9 miles up Rock Creek Road from the Steer Basin Campground).
 Park along Rock Creek Road at a pullout at the base of FSR-523 (signed for “Wahlstrom Hollow”).
 The elevation at this pullout is 6,575 feet.

-Either hike (or drive) up the steep, rocky terrain of FSR-523 to a signed road junction at a saddle on the South Ridge of Elk Butte.
+Hike (or drive) up the steep, rocky terrain of FSR-523 to a signed road junction at a saddle on the south ridge of Elk Butte.
 FSR-245 (an ATV trail) heads up the ridge to the south from here.
-Leave the road and bushwhack past an old campsite and find a use trail that heads N through the thick willows.
-You quickly emerge on open, easy scrub terrain to the L/N of a thick aspen forest.
+Leave the road and bushwhack past an old campsite and find a use trail that heads north through the thick willows.
+You quickly emerge on open, easy scrub terrain to the left/north of a thick aspen forest.
 Make a note of where the trail pops out because you will want to find it on your descent back to the road.

 Follow the left/west edge of the rounded ridge in open scrub.
 You can now see Elk Butte dead to the north.
 But a prominent gully lies between you and the small, rocky summit.
 If a herd of domestic sheep is grazing in the gully (as was the case when I did this climb), you must circumvent the gully by staying right/east of it and remaining close to the ridge crest.
 While this route may seem slightly longer, it is much better because the direct route (crossing the gully then bushwhacking up through thick forest) is a difficult endeavor.